grantmcdermott/R-intro/regression-intro.md

 # Further reading

-- Ed has outstanding notes for a [PhD-level econometrics course](http://edrub.in/ARE212/notes.html) on his website.
-I believe that he is turning these notes into a book with some coauthors, so stay tuned for that too.
+- Ed has outstanding lecture notes for both undergrad- and PhD-level econometrics courses on [his website](http://edrub.in/teaching.html).
+I believe that he is turning these notes into a book with some coauthors, so stay tuned.